 Why tart cherry juice is good for sleep

-In a 2018 study, tart cherry juice was analyzed for its potential to stave away insomnia in a small group of adults over 50 years of age.
+In a small 2018 study, tart cherry juice was analyzed for its potential to stave away insomnia in a small group of adults over 50 years of age.
 These adults were administered a 240-milliliter (about one cup) serving of a placebo or cherry juice for two weeks, twice a day, with a two-week washout.
 The finding: Cherry juice increased sleep time and sleep efficiency for the participants.

 This is because cherry juice has two main compounds—melatonin (yes, like the ones you find in sleep gummies) and tryptophan (aka what’s infamously known as the reason why you fall into a food coma after eating tons of turkey on Thanksgiving).
 Data has shown that tart cherry juice concentrate provides an increase in melatonin, which is a hormone produced in our brain triggered by light deprivation that’s beneficial in improving sleep duration and quality and may also help manage disturbed sleep.